Mechanics of Thin-walled Open-section Beams

 Figure 8 shows the y-displacement of the tip of the beam as a function of the applied torque using the warping beam and MITC4 shell models.
 An excellent agreement between the two sets of results is observed.

 These examples illustrate that a good beam formulation can mimic many 3D shell-like responses of slender structures at a small fraction of computational cost, provided that the kinematic assumptions used in the formulation of the beam element are general enough to take into account all the aforementioned coupling phenomena.
-Compared to shell models, the use of the new beam element in ADINA not only significantly reduces the computational cost, but also reduces the time required for model preparation and interpretation of results.
+Compared to shell models, the use of the beam element in ADINA not only significantly reduces the computational cost, but also reduces the time required for model preparation and interpretation of results.